Ship gun fire-control system: Mark 68 GFCS

 Mechanical connections between major sections were via shafts in the extreme rear, with couplings permitting disconnection without any attention, and probably relief springs to aid re-engagement.
 One might think that rotating an output shaft by hand in a pulled-out section would misalign the computer, but the type of data transmission of all such shafts did not represent magnitude; only the incremental rotation of such shafts conveyed data, and it was summed by differentials at the receiving end.
 One such kind of quantity is the output from the roller of a mechanical integrator; the position of the roller at any given time is immaterial; it is only the incrementing and decrementing that counts.

 Whereas the Mark 1/1A computations for the stabilizing component of gun orders had to be approximations, they were theoretically exact in the Mark 47 computer, computed by an electrical resolver chain.

 The design of the computer was based on a re-thinking of the fire control problem; it was regarded quite differently.

 Production of this system lasted for over 25 years.
 A digital upgrade was available from 1975 to 1985, and it was in service into the 2000s.
 The digital upgrade was evolved for use in the s.

 The AN/SPG-53 was a United States Navy gun fire-control radar used in conjunction with the Mark 68 gun fire-control system.
-It was used with the 5"/54 caliber Mark 42 gun system aboard s, s, s, Farragut-class destroyers, s, s as well as others.
+It was used with the 5-inch/54 caliber Mark 42 gun system aboard s, s, s, s, s, s as well as others.